-Daemen College is committed to serving its students effectively and responsively.
-Students with questions or complaints should communicate directly with the department or office concerned, with a view to resolving the issue as expeditiously as possible.
-Students who are unsure of whom to contact or whose complaint remains unresolved may contact Dr. Kathleen Boone, Associate Vice President for Academic Affairs, Duns Scotus Hall 102, Daemen College, 4380 Main St., Amherst, NY 14226, telephone: 716.839.8301 for assistance in resolving the complaint.
+Students who are unsure of whom to contact or who need further guidance may contact Dr. Kathleen Boone, Associate Vice President for Academic Affairs, Duns Scotus Hall 102, Daemen College, 4380 Main St., Amherst, NY 14226, telephone: 716.839.8301 for assistance.

-Nondiscrimination & Equal Opportunity Policy
+Nondiscrimination and Equal Opportunity Policy

 Daemen College is committed to compliance with its obligations under Title IX of the Educational Amendments of 1972, Titles VI and VII of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Americans With Disabilities Act, the Age Discrimination in Employment Act, Executive Orders, the New York State Human Rights Law, and other applicable antidiscrimination laws.
-It is the policy of Daemen College to provide all students, applicants and employees an equal access to all programs and facilities without regard to sex, sexual orientation, gender, race, color, creed, religion, veteran or military status, national origin, age, disability, marital status, domestic violence victim status, status as an ex-offender, arrest record, predisposing genetic characteristics or genetic information, or any other characteristic protected by federal or New York State law.
-Furthermore, the College will not discriminate against any individual with respect to the application of College policies, or the criteria for the successful completion of any course or program on the basis of sex, sexual orientation, gender, race, color, creed, religion, veteran or military status, national origin, age, disability, marital status, domestic violence victim status, status as an ex-offender, arrest record, predisposing genetic characteristics or genetic information, or any other characteristic protected by federal or New York State law.
+It is the policy of Daemen College to provide all students and applicants an equal access to all programs and facilities without regard to sex, sexual orientation, gender, race, color, creed, religion, veteran or military status, national origin, age, disability, familial status, marital status, domestic violence victim status, status as an ex-offender, arrest record, predisposing genetic characteristics or genetic information, or any other characteristic protected by federal or New York State law.
+Furthermore, the College will not discriminate against any individual with respect to the application of College policies, or the criteria for the successful completion of any course or program on the basis of sex, sexual orientation, gender, race, color, creed, religion, veteran or military status, national origin, age, disability, familial status, marital status, domestic violence victim status, status as an ex-offender, arrest record, predisposing genetic characteristics or genetic information, or any other characteristic protected by federal or New York State law.

 Every person in the Daemen College community is required to be familiar with and act in accordance with this policy.
 This includes administrators, faculty, staff, students, contractors, and vendors.
 All violations of this policy will be addressed and, where appropriate, discipline will be administered.
 Any person or entity found in willful violation of this nondiscrimination policy shall be subject to termination, expulsion, or contract termination as appropriate.

 The College President has assigned day-to-day responsibilities for the implementation and administration of this policy to the Associate Vice President for Academic Affairs, Dr. Kathleen Boone, who serves as the College's Equal Opportunity and Affirmative Action Officer, Title IX Coordinator, and 504/ADA Coordinator.
 Any questions concerning this policy and any complaints of discrimination should be communicated to Dr. Boone, Duns Scotus Hall, Room 102, telephone (716) 839-8301 (campus extension 8301), kboone@daemen.edu.

 A complaint of discrimination may also be filed with the Office for Civil Rights (OCR) of the U.S. Department of Education.
-Complaints are to be filed within 180 calendar days of the alleged act of discrimination and may be made to the New York regional office of OCR: New York Office Office for Civil Rights U.S. Department of Education 32 Old Slip, 26th Floor New York, NY 10005-2500 Telephone: 646-428-3900 FAX: 646-428-3843; TDD: 877-521-2172 Email: OCR.NewYork@ed.gov
+Complaints are to be filed within 180 calendar days of the alleged act of discrimination and may be made to the New York regional office of OCR:

+New York Office Office for Civil Rights U.S. Department of Education 32 Old Slip, 26th Floor New York, NY 10005-2500

+Telephone: 646-428-3900

+FAX: 646-428-3843; TDD: 877-521-2172

+Email: OCR.NewYork@ed.gov